recourcefulcoder/VKCloneBackend/services/user/README.md

 1. Create and set up a test PostgreSQL database
 2. Create and set up Redis DB (or set [USER_DEBUG env variable](#environment-variables) to True to ask pytest to spam Redis process himself)

+If you are using DEBUG option in development, take care of [dump.rdb](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/#snapshotting) management - move your development dump.rdb somewhere to the side disk during launching tests

 3. Provide credentials for connecting to TEST database in .env file

 > [!CAUTION]